apexlang/apexlang.io/docs/tutorial-basics/create-a-spec.md

 * The `import` statements include directives, which adds strong typing to specific annotations, to assist in generating RESTful services with OpenAPI documentation as well as gRPC interfaces.
 * The `namespace` identifies the scope of the components in the specification.
 In this case, it also includes several annotations required for the generated OpenAPI specification.
-* `Shortener` with the `@service` is a components which will expose its operations for REST and gRPC.
+* `Shortener` with the `@service` annotation is a components which will expose its operations for REST and gRPC.
+* `Repository` with the `@dependency` annotation is a dependency of `Shortener` and is not included in any external API specification.
 * `URL` is the data structure returned by the operations in `Shortener`.
 The `@n` annotations on fields and parameters specify the field number and required for serialization formats like Protobuf.
 The `@rename` annotation is used to override the field name to fit the naming standards of a language.
 * Every role, operation, type, and field has a description (enclosed in "") which passes through to generated files.
 For generated code, these descriptions are available inside your IDE.